OpenSDN-io/docs/tungsten-fabric-operator/testing-and-debugging-opensdn-operator.rst

 When Pods are created execute into one of them with :command:`kubectl exec -it busy1 sh`.
 Now all commands executed in the shell will be executed in `busy1` Pod.
 Check whether `busy1` Pod can ping `busy2` Pod with :command:`ping <busy2 IP address>`.
-If Tungsten Fabric provides networking properly then all ping request should be successfull.
+If OpenSDN provides networking properly then all ping request should be successfull.
 To ensure two way communication the same procedure may be repeated executing to `busy2` Pod.

 The same procedure may be repeated, but with one Pod placed in a different namespace.